Mary River (Western Australia)

-Mary River is a river in the Kimberley region of Western Australia.
+The Mary River is a river in the Kimberley region of Western Australia.

 The headwaters of the river rise south of Mount Angelo, approximately 25 km south of Halls Creek.
 The river then flows in a westerly direction through Oollumarra Soak and discharges into Margaret River, of which it is a tributary.

-Mary River has nine tributaries, including Laura River, Willy Willy Creek, Garden Creek, Hangman Creek and Janet Creek.
+Mary River has nine tributaries, including the Laura River, Willy Willy Creek, Garden Creek, Hangman Creek and Janet Creek.

-The river was named in 1884 when the area was explored by a government survey party led by Harry Johnston, who named it after his mother, Mary Johnston (1822–1893), the daughter of Marshall Waller Clifton and Elinor Bell.
+The river was named in 1884 when the area was explored by a government survey party led by Harry Johnston, who named it after his mother, Mary Johnston (1822–1893), a daughter of Marshall Waller Clifton and Elinor Bell.

 The traditional owners of the areas around the river are the Djaru and Konejandi peoples.